Skip to content

 7 | Run Cables

-With the crimped end locked in place, thread your cable through all the intermediate posts and spacer bars
+With the crimped end locked in place, thread your cable through all the intermediate posts and Spacer Bars.

 PRO TIP: Tape your floating spacer bars to the closest post until all your cables are set.